-This includes not only the required prep to your skin beforehand, but also a sharp and suitable razor blade, and yes, the right kind of shave cream.
+This includes not only the required prep to your skin beforehand but also a sharp and suitable razor blade, and yes, the right kind of shave cream.

 While we recently went over the best razors for sensitive skin, we wanted to dedicate an entire article determining the best shave cream for men with sensitive skin…

 Because without a quality shave cream, any razor will fail to deliver great results for your skin.

 Here are a few that we think you’ll like:

 Relying on just a few core ingredients and absent of any parabens or fragrances will make this offering by Taylor of Old Bond Street one of our favorite shaving creams on this list.

 Using aloe, jojoba, glycerin, along with a few other core ingredients to provide a slick lubricated base, men with sensitive skin will love this shave cream.

 Like many of the shave creams we are reviewing here, Taylor of Old Bond Street does require a shave brush to whip up a thick and creamy lather.